Scroll down for Farm Fresh Tuesdays!

 As hens get older, their production slows down and may stop completely.
 If you don’t intend to keep chickens that don’t pay their keep, make sure the whole family knows in advance.

 Starting around 18 months old, chickens go into a molt once a year.
 This is the process of replacing old feathers with new ones.
 It takes a lot of protein and energy to grow new feathers and hens stop laying while they molt.

-#4 – Chickens Need 14 Hours of Light a Day to Lay Eggs
+#4 – Not Enough Hours of Light a Day to Lay Eggs

 During the winter, most hens stop laying eggs unless you have a bright light on a timer in their coop.
 Some people choose to let their flock take the winter off while others provide light to keep them in production.
 Without at least 14 to 15 hours of light a day, their bodies tell them that conditions aren’t right for raising chicks.